 - Created supervision programs for increased supervisory scenarios, enlisted people to perform responsibly, and reduced operational risks and internal control difficulties.

-On compliance officer resumes, risk management is used as follows:
+On resumes, risk management is used as follows:

 - Assessed risk management by evaluating all applicable legislation and implementing any adjustments to current processes as needed.